kekbaggies/KekBaggiesMutualFund/README.md

 ### Portfolio Management

 ### Shares
+Users are able to buy shares from and sell shares to the mutual fund contract at the current share price.
+The share price is calculated as `NetAssetValue / SharesOutstanding` where `NetAssetValue` is the total value of the fund's assets in KEKBGS minus the current deposit fee balance. `SharesOutstanding` is the total count of shares that are currently held by investors.

+Shares in the fund are issued as standard ERC20 tokens.
+When a user buys shares, the fund contract mints to their wallet a quantity of share tokens equal to the number of shares they bought.
+When a user sells shares back to the fund, the fund contract burns from their wallet a quantity of share tokens equal to the number of shares they sold.
+Since any purchase/sale of shares causes `NetAssetValue` and `SharesOutstanding` to increase by equivalent values (in terms of KEKBGS), purchases/sales of shares do not directly affect the current share price.
+In practice, the share price may be slightly affected due to slippage in the purchase/sale of assets when shares are bought/sold, but this price impact will not be significant.

+The share token contract is deployed and owned by the mutual fund contract.
+Devs have no direct control over how share tokens are minted/burned; all of this behavior is specified in the mutual fund contract code.

+Issuing mutual fund shares as ERC20 tokens enables these share tokens to be freely transferred and exchanged between accounts.
+The share tokens could even be listed on decentralized exchanges.
+The mutual fund contract is not concerned with the original purchaser of share tokens; any bearer of the fund's share tokens is able to sell them back to the fund at the current share price.
+This offers much greater flexibility than a traditional mutual fund where investors typically do not have direct custody over their shares in the fund.

+There is no limit to the number of shares that users can buy/sell from/to the mutual fund contract.
+Users are able to transact shares with the fund contract at the current share price at any time.
+This share structure is similar to that of a traditional open-ended mutual fund.

+### Minimum Deposit

 ### Fees
 The fund contract charges a 100 basis point deposit fee in $KEKBGS before shares are purchased.
 This fee is able to be lowered in the future,